 What is the North Korean government stance on opening the borders?

-There are currently more than 170 COVID-19 vaccines in development by scientific teams around the world, including over 10 in large scale phase 3 clinical efficiency trials.
+There are currently more than 240 COVID-19 vaccines in development by scientific teams around the world, including over 15 in large scale phase 3 clinical efficiency trials and 1 approved for general use.

 How will North Korea reopen its borders?

-There is no absolute certainty regarding the procedures and regulations of tourists visiting North Korea post coronavirus yet, however we are expecting travellers to provide a recent negative COVID medical certificate, and to have not travelled to a certain country within the previous month.
+There is no absolute certainty regarding the procedures and regulations of tourists visiting North Korea post coronavirus yet, however we are expecting travellers must be vaccinated prior to travelling, provide a negative COVID medical certificate within 72 hours, and to have not travelled to a certain country within the previous month.
 Facemasks will most likely be required to wear during all travels.

 When will China reopen its borders to tourism?